snap-stanford/snap-python/doc/source/reference/composite.rst

         Returns the second to last element in the vector.

      .. describe:: Add()
-        describe:: Add(val)
+        describe:: Add(Val)
-        describe:: Add(val, capInc)
+        describe:: Add(Val, ResizeLen)

-        Appends *val* to the end of the vector.
+        Appends *Val* to the end of the vector.
 If *val* is not specified, it adds an element with the default value for the given type of the vector.
 Returns the index at which the value was appended.
-If *capInc* is provided, it increases the capacity of the vector by *capInc*.
+If *ResizeLen* is given, it increases the capacity of the vector by *ResizeLen*.

-     .. describe:: AddV(vec)
+     .. describe:: AddV(ValV)

-        Appends the contents of the vector *vec* onto the vector.
+        Appends the contents of the vector *ValV* onto the vector.
 Returns the index of the last element in the vector.

-     .. describe:: AddSorted(val, isAsc=True)
+     .. describe:: AddSorted(Val, Asc=True)

-        Adds *val* to a sorted vector.
-If *isAsc* is True, the vector is sorted in ascending order.
+        Adds *Val* to a sorted vector.
+If *Asc* is True, the vector is sorted in ascending order.

-     .. describe:: AddBackSorted(val, isAsc)
+     .. describe:: AddBackSorted(Val, Asc)

-        Adds *val* to a sorted vector.
-If *isAsc* is True, the vector is sorted in ascending order.
+        Adds *Val* to a sorted vector.
+If *Asc* is True, the vector is sorted in ascending order.

-     .. describe:: AddMerged(val)
+     .. describe:: AddMerged(Val)

-        Adds element *val* to a sorted vector only if the element *val* is not already in the vector.
+        Adds element *Val* to a sorted vector only if the element *val* is not already in the vector.
 Returns the index at which *val* was inserted or -1.

-     .. describe:: AddVMerged(vec)
+     .. describe:: AddVMerged(ValV)

-        Adds elements of *vec* to a sorted vector only if a particular element is not already in the vector.
+        Adds elements of *ValV* to a sorted vector only if a particular element is not already in the vector.
 Returns the new length of the vector.

-     .. describe:: AddUnique(val)
+     .. describe:: AddUnique(Val)

-        Adds element *val* to a vector only if the element *val* is not already in the vector.
+        Adds element *Val* to a vector only if the element *val* is not already in the vector.
 Returns the index at which *val* was inserted or -1.

-     .. describe:: GetVal(index)
+     .. describe:: GetVal(ValN)

-        Returns the value at index *index*.
+        Returns the value at index *ValN*.

-     .. describe:: SetVal(index, newVal)
+     .. describe:: SetVal(ValN, Val)

-        Sets the value of the element at index *index* to *newVal*.
+        Sets the value of the element at index *ValN* to *Val*.

-     .. describe:: GetSubValV(start, end, vec)
+     .. describe:: GetSubValV(BValN, EValN, vec)

-        Fills *vec* with the elements at positions *start* to *end*, inclusive, in this vector.
+        Fills *ValV* with the elements at positions *BValN* to *EValN*, inclusive, in this vector.

-     .. describe:: Ins(index, val)
+     .. describe:: Ins(ValN, Val)

-        Inserts the value *val* into the vector before the element at position *index*.
+        Inserts the value *Val* into the vector before the element at position *ValN*.

-     .. describe:: Del(index)
+     .. describe:: Del(ValN)

-        Deletes the value at index *index*.
+        Deletes the value at index *ValN*.

-     .. describe:: Del(start, end)
+     .. describe:: Del(MnValN, MxValN)

-        Deletes all elements from index *start* to *end*, inclusive.
+        Deletes all elements from index *MnValN* to *MxValN*, inclusive.

      .. describe:: DelLast()

         Deletes the last element in the vector.

-     .. describe:: DelIfIn(val)
+     .. describe:: DelIfIn(Val)

         Deletes the first instance of value *val* from the vector.
-Returns a boolean indicating whether *val* was found in the vector.
+Returns a boolean indicating whether *Val* was found in the vector.

-     .. describe:: DelAll(val)
+     .. describe:: DelAll(Val)

-        Deletes all occurrences of *val* from the vector.
+        Deletes all occurrences of *Val* from the vector.

-     .. describe:: PutAll(val)
+     .. describe:: PutAll(Val)

-        Sets all elements of the vector to value *val*.
+        Sets all elements of the vector to value *Val*.

-     .. describe:: Swap(index1, index2)
+     .. describe:: Swap(ValN1, ValN2)

-        Swaps elements at positions *index1* and *index2*.
+        Swaps elements at positions *ValN1* and *ValN2*.

      .. describe:: NextPerm()